daudmalik06/PhpChromeToPdf/README.md

 must be installed and working on your system.** See the section below for details.

-## Note
-Because of my busy schedule i have to **abandon** this project, current release is working well if followed the instruction correctly.
-In case you are stuck and want **paid assistance**, feel free to message me on https://www.devnack.com/

 ## History
 Every time i had convert url to pdf or to take screenshot of some url i had to install several libraries , i know there are very good libraries available